AI Use Cases/Construction

 Automated Workflow Execution

 For HR teams, this shifts work from manual resume parsing to strategic candidate assessment.
 The AI flags candidates who meet hard requirements - OSHA 30, confined space certification, equipment endorsements - and surfaces them ranked by experience fit and availability.
 HR retains full control over final hiring decisions and can override AI recommendations with documented reasoning; the system learns from these overrides to refine future screening.
-Recruiters spend 80% less time on administrative credential verification and 80% more time on culture fit, wage negotiation, and retention strategy.
+The design target is to strip most of the credential-verification paperwork off recruiters' desks, moving those hours to culture fit, wage negotiation, and retention strategy.

 A Systems-Level Fix

 This is a systems-level fix because it connects hiring velocity to project margin and schedule performance.
-When crews mobilize faster with verified credentials, job sites avoid idle labor costs, RFI response times improve (fewer crew knowledge gaps), and safety incident rates decline (certified personnel on correct tasks).
+When crews mobilize faster with verified credentials, job sites avoid idle labor costs, RFI response times improve (fewer crew knowledge gaps), and safety exposure drops because certified personnel land on the correct tasks.
 The AI becomes part of your labor cost estimation loop - feeding actual hiring timelines and crew composition back into Primavera P6 schedules and Sage 300 labor budgets.

 How It Works